ferrance/dizave42/readme.md

 RGB controls are on the right half of this layer.

-The lower left (DZ_WIN) switches between windows and mac mode.
+The lower right (DZ_WIN) switches between windows and mac mode.

 ### Legal Layer
 ![Number Layer](images/layers/layer-law.png)